eic/epic-analysis/tutorial/README.md

     the event loop; the postprocessor macro is typically fast, since it analyzes the resulting data structures

+- in the analysis macros, the input files are specified by a list, with the following columns for each file (so that we can combine different Q2 regions together using relative weights):
+  - file name (relative to the top-level directory, unless you have an absolute path)
+  - cross section (can be obtained from Pythia output logs, for example)
+  - minimum Q2
+  - see files in `../datarec/*.config` for examples
+    - the tutorials below use `../datarec/tutorial.config`, which has a single file, the aforementioned example ROOT file

 ## Examples:

 1. Template